Posted by on Jul 26, 2012 in Uncategorized | No Comments

 GB: We broke even the first month we opened.

-KR: I am thinking of our local Sunglass Hut where people go because it’s right in front of them and they remember they lost their sunglasses.. more impulse than wanting to go get “fit” for a pair of glasses. …And I can’t really picture those guys who work there establishing a loyal clientele, much less even having a knowledge of the merchandise.
+KR: I’m thinking of our local Sunglass Hut where people go because it’s convenient and they remember they lost their sunglasses—more impulse than wanting to get “fit” for a pair of glasses.
+I can’t really picture those guys establishing a loyal clientele, much less having a deep knowledge of the merchandise.

 GB: I worked really hard to get to know my customers and to get them to want to come back.
 I treated it like a boutique.
-Employees at the Tulsa Sunglass Hut stayed on average much longer in the job than at any other location and when I left to open Black Optical, the annual sales fell 300k there the first year.
-When I opened Black Optical I knew i wanted to create the place that I would like to shop in, where people get great service and where I stock only what I really like.
+Employees at the Tulsa Sunglass Hut stayed in the job much longer on average than at any other location, and when I left to open Black Optical, the annual sales there fell by 300k in the first year.
+When I opened Black Optical, I knew I wanted to create a place where people receive great service and where I stock only what I truly like.

 KR: Tell me a bit about the glass case I bought.
 What was the inspiration behind that?

-GB: My wife struggled with putting those huge sunglass cases in her purse and so ended up just throwing the glasses in without the case and they were getting scratched.
-And I know my glasses were always falling out of my pocket when I bent over to pick up the kids.
-I like heritage design products and I knew I had seen something similar to these cases somewhere… either in a photo or maybe among our family’s things.
-My dad drove motorcycles and I loved the saddle bags he had and the simplicity of the stitching and shape.
-It took two years to develop these cases — trying to find the right fabrication and production… which we finally did using Makr Carry Goods out of Florida.
+GB: My wife struggled with those huge sunglass cases in her purse, often ending up just throwing the glasses in without the case, which led to scratches.
+I had the same problem with glasses falling out of my pocket when bending over to pick up the kids.
+I love heritage design products and remembered seeing something similar to these cases, possibly in a photo or among our family’s belongings.
+It took two years to develop these cases, finding the right fabrication and production, which we finally did using Makr Carry Goods out of Florida.

-GB: I’ve thought about doing our own line of glasses, but truthfully, there are such great ones out there that I don’t think we could do it better.
-If you want to know how to treat erectile dysfunction in men, visit https://www.trumedical.co.uk/ site.
-But down the road I would like to open Black Opticals in high end resort hotels.
-Those stores have such outdated merchandise.
-They sell four-season’s-old Prada glasses at current retail prices.. and people buy them because they’re on vacation and they’re spending money.
-How great would it be for people to have access to really new and quality frames?!
+GB: I’ve thought about creating our own line of glasses, but honestly, there are already such great options out there that I don’t think we could do better.
+However, down the road, I’d like to open Black Opticals in high-end resort hotels.
+These stores often carry outdated merchandise, like four-season-old Prada glasses at current retail prices, and people buy them because they’re on vacation and spending money.
+How great would it be for them to have access to new, quality frames?